hexbus/ubergrom/docs/01-burning-prebuilt-images.md

 - show only implemented extended-fuse bits;
 - mask unused bits;
-- label a checked box as “programmed = 0”; or
+- label a checked box as “programmed = 0”;
 - display the same functional setting with a different visual convention.

 Therefore verify the decoded bit functions, then **read the fuses back** after programming.